D-2 to E-7: The Visa Conversion Roadmap Foreign Graduates Actually Need

 8. Applying for the wrong E-7 sub-category.
 Your degree and job description determine your sub-category.
 You cannot apply under E-7-2 to avoid the higher E-7-1 salary threshold.
 Mismatched applications are rejected.

-9. Not considering F-2-7 simultaneously.
+9. Not considering F-2-7 at the same time.
 Many candidates exhaust time chasing E-7 sponsors without knowing that F-2-7 exists and may already be within reach on their current points.

 10. Underestimating apostille processing time.
 Foreign-issued degree documents require apostille certification.
 Depending on your home country, this can take 1 to 4 months.
 Build this into your timeline from the moment you start your job search.